 Flight following is NOT the same as filing and opening VFR flight plan.
 They are independent of each other.

-Note: conversely, flight following does NOT open your flight plan.
+Therefore, I should note, flight following does NOT open your flight plan.
 You must call to open your flight plan through the FSS, then you can call Center and get flight following.

 Check out my article on how to open a VFR flight plan for more information.